 Dormitory: separate for men and women.
 Dormitories contain up to 32 beds with two-bedded cubicles.
 Limited solar heated water is available.

-- Two sets of uniform and a TTC manual are provided as a part of the course material and are included in the course fee.
+- Course Materials: Two sets of uniform and a TTC manual are provided as a part of the course material and are included in the course fee.

 - Evaluation of students is on: